Heavy-Vehicle-Networking-At-U-Tulsa/CAN-Logger-2/README.md

 Pull the silent pins low for transmission.

-### MCP2515
+### `Test_MCP2515_Receive and Test_MCP2515_Send`
-test codes used to send/receive CAN message periodically through third CAN channel using MCP library.
-The library can be accessed here: https://github.com/Heavy-Vehicle-Networking-At-U-Tulsa/NMFTA-CAN-Logger/tree/master/Arduino_Libraries_to_Install/MCP2515
+Test code used to send/receive CAN message periodically through third CAN channel using MCP library.

-### WiFi
-Test codes used to wireless communicate through WiFi between the WiFi chip on the logger with one another.
-The WiFi 101 library can be accessed here: https://github.com/adafruit/Adafruit_WINC1500.
-To correctly use the WiFi chip on the Logger 2, SPI1 has to be selected by: Adafruit_WINC1500-master>src>bus_wrapper>source>nm_bus_wrapper_samd221.cpp, change line 54 to #define WINC1501_SPI SPI1.
+## Utilities
+There are a few utilities useful when using the CAN Logger 2.

 ### Flood the BUS with button
 Test code to send messages with top priority messages at maximum speed to flood the bus as the button is pressed.

-### WiFi
+## WiFi
+The CAN Logger 2 has a the ATWINC1500 Wifi module.
+By default, this module is disabled (i.e. not wired correctly.)
+If the wiring is fixed, then the Wifi can be used.
 Test codes used to wireless communicate through WiFi between the WiFi chip on the logger with one another.
 The WiFi 101 library can be accessed here: https://github.com/adafruit/Adafruit_WINC1500.
 To correctly use the WiFi chip on the Logger 2, SPI1 has to be selected by: Adafruit_WINC1500-master>src>bus_wrapper>source>nm_bus_wrapper_samd221.cpp, change line 54 to #define WINC1501_SPI SPI1.

-### Flood the BUS with button
-Test code to send messages with top priority messages at maximum speed to flood the bus as the button is pressed.

 ## Acknowledgements
 This material is based upon work supported by the National Science Foundation under Grant No. 1715409.